ellisjoe611/ellisjoe611/README.md

 I started my career as full-stack web developer for enterprise services.

-Currently as Pythonista 🐍, I'm working as a backend developer with Python web framework like Django.
+Currently as Pythonista 🐍, I'm a backend developer mainly with Python web framework like Django, and other languages like Go ⚡ and JavaScript 📜 are also my favorite!

 My personal interests are... 👀
 * Backend lower latency with optimization & caching